Eerovil/TrackLater/README.md

 Select time entries from thyme and click export.

+You can also double click on the timeline to create entries.
+Edit by selecting, dragging etc.

 # Contributing

 Building and running the project is easy, as you can simply clone the repo and start making PRs.